 Life outside of the blog

 So thankful for my parents.
 My father recently passed away in March 2015 due to esophageal cancer and other health complications that followed.
-I speak more about the trials and tribulations of his and my family’s time with him as he battled and, unfortunately, later lost his battle with cancer HERE and HERE.
+I speak more about the trials and tribulations of his and my family’s time with him as he battled cancer HERE and HERE.
 He is gone, but never forgotten.
 I miss his laughter, stupid jokes, and stubbornness.
 He made an impact on who I am as a person, my morals, my beliefs, and how I treat others.
 Dad, you are forever loved.

 There’s this amazing guy in my life – Wade.
 He’s my fiance.
 We met freshman year of college in a circumstance that’s fit for a soap opera.
 Over six years later I love this man more every day.